Disclaimer: This post may contain affiliate links, which means I may earn some money if you click on one at no cost to you.

 “Hey let’s go to dinner” checks account

 “We need to stop for gas” checks account

 I mean can you blame me when we still had a mountain of bills to come home to?

-I grew up dirt poor so even being in the Florida Keys on my honeymoon was supposed to feel like a win.
+I grew up dirt poor so even being at a beachfront resort in the Florida Keys on my honeymoon was supposed to feel like a major win.